 •Memorandum of Understanding with PJCC (Penobscot Job Corps Center)

-In May 2018, Maine DVR finalized a Memorandum of Understanding with PJCC.
+In 2021, Maine DVR updated a Memorandum of Understanding with PJCC.
 The purpose of the agreement is to set forth the commitments of PJCC and the Maine DVR to meet the needs of students and young adults with disabilities and to better coordinate the process of student transition to employment.
 Cross-training opportunities are held annually.

 • Veterans Administration and VR MOU